Cairo Sightseeing: What Are The Must-Sees and What You Can Skip

 So many places, so little time -- it’s the traveler’s routine woe once setting foot in a new city or country.
 And have you noticed that it doesn’t seem to matter if you’re there for two days or two weeks, there always seems to be something you didn’t get a chance to do?

-Cairo is definitely going to be one of those places; it’s legit teeming with sights worth seeing and places worth exploring, and even locals such as myself have needed years to really uncover all that this city has to offer.
+Cairo is definitely going to be one of those places; it’s legit teeming with sights worth seeing and places worth exploring, and even locals such as ourselves have needed years to really uncover all that this city has to offer.
+We have them all listed here in the Top 10 Things To Do in Cairo.

-But since chances are you’re going to be tight on time, I tried to break down as best I could the sights that you *must* see in Cairo, the sights that you should try very hard to see, and the sights that you can skip if you just don’t have the time (that doesn’t mean that they’re not worth seeing though, don’t get it twisted!!!)
+But since chances are you’re going to be tight on time, we tried to break down as best we could the sights that you *must* see in Cairo, the sights that you should try very hard to see, and the sights that you can skip if you just don’t have the time (that doesn’t mean that they’re not worth seeing though, don’t get it twisted!!!)

 What You MUST SEE in Cairo: